PrincetonUniversity/job_defense_shield/docs/alert/cpu_fragmentation.md

 Replying to this automated email will open a support ticket with Research Computing.
 ```

 ### Placeholders

-The following placeholders can be used to construct custom email messages:
+The following placeholders can be used in the email file:

 - `<GREETING>`: The greeting that will be generated based on the choice of `greeting_method` in `config.yaml`.
 An example is "Hello Alan (aturing),".
 - `<CLUSTER>`: The name of the cluster as defined in `config.yaml`.